tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ## Zero-RTT backwards compatibility

-A TLS 1.3 ClientHello with 0-RTT data is not compatible with older servers implementing previous versions of TLS.
-This can cause compatibility issues if a client first connects to a 0-RTT-capable TLS 1.3 server and later to an older server, both behind the same service.
+A TLS 1.3 ClientHello with 0-RTT data is not compatible with older servers.
+This can cause compatibility issues if a client attempts to use 0-RTT with a server cluster that contains servers without TLS 1.3 support.
 For example, a multi-server deployment may deploy TLS 1.3 gradually with some servers implementing TLS 1.3 and some implementing TLS 1.2.
 This may also occur if a TLS 1.3 deployment gets reverted to TLS 1.2.

 If a TLS 1.3 client sends a ClientHello with 0-RTT to an older server, the server will respond with a ServerHello containing an older version number.
-(The handshake will later fail at the 0-RTT data.)
-Clients which accept older versions of TLS SHOULD then retry the connection advertising TLS 1.3 without offering 0-RTT.

-Note that it is not necessary to retry based on network error or arbitrary protocol error.
-It is also not necessary to advertise lower versions of TLS.
+The handshake will later fail at the 0-RTT data.
+Clients which accept older versions of TLS MAY retry the connection without 0-RTT in response to this ServerHello.
+It is NOT RECOMMENDED to retry the connection in response to a more generic error or advertise lower versions of TLS.

-Services in transition from an older TLS version SHOULD ensure that all older servers have upgraded to TLS 1.3 without 0-RTT and wait before there is minimal chance of rollback before offering 0-RTT on any server.
+Services with multiple servers SHOULD ensure a stable deployment of TLS 1.3 without 0-RTT prior to enabling 0-RTT.

 ## Backwards Compatibility Security Restrictions